 Big Dent to Battery Life

 Sub-ohm vaping can be more expensive than standard vaping.
 Sub-ohm vaping tanks not only uses more battery power but also consumes more e-juice.
 Those big clouds come at the cost of excessive e-juice.
 And if you use a high-quality, expensive e-liquid, it can impact your budget.

 Stealth vaping Is Out of Question

-This is a no brainer.
+This is a no-brainer.
 If you want to vape around people but don’t want others to notice, you have to choose above-ohm vaping.
 Sub ohm vape clouds will be noticed!

 No Mouth to Lung Vaping